eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-30_simple-video-downloader-3-0-7-adding-facebook-and-generic-video-parser.md

 - - -

-This page is synchronized from the post: [Simple Video Downloader 3.0.7 - Adding Facebook and Generic Video Parser](https://steemit.com/@justyy/simple-video-downloader-3-0-7-adding-facebook-and-generic-video-parser)
+This page is synchronized from the post: ['Simple Video Downloader 3.0.7 - Adding Facebook and Generic Video Parser'](https://steemit.com/@justyy/simple-video-downloader-3-0-7-adding-facebook-and-generic-video-parser)